 I love the ideas Kapow have given me to further develop Computing teaching in my school!

 Kapow is very easy to use and gives great support and guidance at every stage.

 It is such an excellent source for all of my art lessons.
 There is nothing quite like it on the market in terms of art and DT.

 Paola Aldus, Head of Art, St Teresa’s School

-These plans are really good, they Loosening and extending the muscles. the children and also are modern and relevant.
+These plans are really good, they stretch the children and also are modern and relevant.
 They are easy to teach.
-We loved the IOT work and have now passed our ideas for a SMART classroom on to our school A group of people who manage the affairs of a city, county, or organisation....
+We loved the IOT work and have now passed our ideas for a SMART classroom on to our school council.

 ‘As a new Art leader, Kapow has saved me hours of planing and has provided me with different perspectives to teaching.
-The wide variety of resources has ensured that a vast majority of The ability to do certain things well. and techniques are covered.
+The wide variety of resources has ensured that a vast majority of skills and techniques are covered.
 Moreover, the lessons are differentiated which allows all teachers to challenge the students in the class.
-I and all teachers at Portway Primary School are To be appreciative of the things we have or receive. to Kapow for the hard work and dedication.’
+I and all teachers at Portway Primary School are grateful to Kapow for the hard work and dedication.’

 Art subject leader

 We have just bought into Kapow and it has been so easy to put it into our school.
-Everything is there that you need and its brilliant to help teachers gain confidence with The ability to do certain things well. they may have not taught previously.
+Everything is there that you need and its brilliant to help teachers gain confidence with skills they may have not taught previously.
 Resource lists for everything you need, all lesson plans are all there and easy to follow. ‘

 Sarah Elmes, Woodhouse Community School